-Any locations of use/storage beyond the address of Item 1.a need to be specified by the street address, city, and state or other descriptive address (such as 5 miles east on Highway 10, Anytown, Iowa) to allow us to easily locate your facilities.
+You should specify each location of use by the street address, city, and state or other descriptive address (such as five (5) miles east on Highway 10, Anytown, Iowa) to allow us to easily locate your facilities.
 A post office box address is not acceptable.
-An attachment may be appropriate if numerous locations.
+If by-product material is to be used at more than one location, you must give the specific address of each location.
 In items 6 through 12 of the application, describe the intended use and the facilities and equipment at each location.